[Opinion] Who's looking out for the civilian casualties of a Ukraine war?

 If war breaks out, the Armed Forces of Ukraine (AFU) needs to ensure that good practices and policies in civilian harm mitigation developed over the past few years are directly integrated into any military response.
 The government of Ukraine also needs to instruct all forces to comply with international humanitarian law and make the protection of civilians a priority during military operations.

-Now is the time to show Ukrainian civilians that they should never be unavoidable collateral causalities of war.
+Now is the time to show Ukrainian civilians that they should never be unavoidable collateral casualties of war.

 All parties involved in a potential confrontation have a role to play in the protection of civilians.